ENSTABretagneRobotics/oculus_ros2/READMETOO.md

 ```

-To dynamically reconfigure the sonar parameters, use RQT Dynamic Reconfigure.
+To dynamically reconfigure the sonar parameters, use the RQT Dynamic Reconfigure GUI.